shorepine/alles/getting-started.md

 alles.send(osc=0, wave=alles.SINE, freq=220, amp=1)
 ```

 What we're doing here should be pretty straightforward.
 I'm telling oscillator 0 to be a sine wave at 220Hz and amplitude 1.
-The `alles.SINE`.
 You can also try `alles.PULSE`, or `alles.SAW`, etc.

 **Why can't you hear anything yet?** It's because you haven't triggered the note on for this oscillator.
 We accept a parameter called `vel` (velocity) that can turn a note on or off (`vel=0`.)
 So now that we've set up the oscillator, we just turn it on by `alles.send(osc=0, vel=1)`.
 Note the oscillator remembers all its state and setup.
 To turn off the note, just do `alles.send(osc=0, vel=0)`.